 Expect gold prices to trade positive: Sushil Finance

-According to Sushil Finance, expect gold prices to trade positive on the back of US military strikes in Syria.
+According to Sushil Finance, expect gold prices to trade positive on the back of political tensions.

 Sushil Finance's report on Gold